samuelroiz/Credit-Card-Modeling-2020/README.md

 ## Why did I choose this topic?
 This project was undertaken as one of my initial mathematics projects at CSUN in 2020.
 I opted to focus on a credit card model due to the complexity and widespread use of credit scores, which are underpinned by such models.
 The credit score system intrigued me, as it plays a crucial role in financial decision-making processes worldwide.
 My curiosity was not only academic; I was also motivated by a personal interest in understanding the mechanics behind credit scores.
 This knowledge had the potential to offer insights into improving my own credit score, making the project both a learning opportunity and a practical exploration into enhancing personal financial health.

+# Contents

+## Introduction
+- **1.1 What is Curve Fitting**
+- **1.2 My Project Scenario**

+## Data
+- **2.1 Outcome**
+  - **2.1.1 Outcome and Age of Accounts**
+  - **2.1.2 Sample Weight**
+- **2.2 Full Table**

+## Graphs
+- **3.1 Age of Accounts**
+  - **3.1.1 Summary of Age of Accounts**
+- **3.2 Credit Card Balance to Loan**
+  - **3.2.1 Summary of Credit Card Balance to Loan**
+- **3.3 Auto Balance Ratio**
+  - **3.3.1 Summary of Auto Balance Ratio**
+- **3.4 Number of Accounts**
+  - **3.4.1 Summary of Number of Accounts**
+- **3.5 Number of Accounts Ever 30 Days Past Due**
+- **3.6 Number of Accounts Ever 60 Days Past Due**
+- **3.7 Number of Accounts Ever 90 Days Past Due**
+  - **3.7.1 Summary of Accounts Ever Days Past Due**
+- **3.8 Number of Inquiries Last 6 Months**
+- **3.9 Number of Inquiries Last 12 Months**
+  - **3.9.1 Summary of Inquiries**
+- **3.10 Number of Mortgages**
+  - **3.10.1 Summary of Number of Mortgages**

+## Results
+- **4.1 Interesting Observations**
+- **4.2 Challenges Encountered**
+- **4.3 Lessons Learned**

+## Data
+Data was obtained from people's accounts using random numbers.
+You are highly encouraged to visit [this website](http://www.wisc.edu/writing/Handbook/ScienceReport.html) for more information.

 ## 1. Introduction
 ### 1.1 What is Curve Fitting

-Curve fitting is a highly valuable and widely utilized analysis tool in software such as Matlab, Origin, Excel, among others.
-It is employed daily across various sectors including banking and scientific research.
-Curve fitting examines the relationship between one or more predictor variables and a response variable, aiming to define a "best fit" model of this relationship.
-Through analyzing this model, we can predict outcomes and discern which variables are more or less influential.
-For instance, consider working for a bank with 10 customers who have taken out loans and possess credit cards.
-If only 4 of these customers repaid their loans while the remaining 6 did not, the bank would be interested in identifying potential non-payers in the future.
-This involves analyzing customer data, such as the number of credit cards held, and the frequency of late payments beyond 30 days.
-These variables contribute to a curve fitting model that patterns trustworthy behaviors, aiding in the decision-making process.
+Curve fitting is one of the most widely used analytical tools in applications such as Matlab, Origin, Excel, etc. It examines the relationship between one or more predictors and a response variable with the goal of identifying a "best fit" model.
+This model helps us predict and determine which variables are more or less effective.
+For instance, suppose I work for a bank with 10 customers who have taken out loans and own credit cards; only 4 of these customers repaid their loans.
+The bank needs to identify which customers are less likely to repay their loans.
+By analyzing variables such as the number of credit cards held and frequency of late payments beyond 30 days, we can develop a curve-fitting model to identify trustworthy customers.

 ### 1.2 My Project Scenario

-#### Background

-A bank approached me with a request to develop a model that could assist in determining the trustworthiness of loan applicants.
-The provided data encompassing account details was complex and required extensive cleaning.

-#### Data Cleaning and Variable Selection

-To refine the data, I established several key variables:

-- **Outcome**: The primary indicator, representing the dichotomy of customers who have fulfilled or failed their loan obligations.
-- **Age of Account**: The duration since the account was opened.
-- **Credit Card Balance to Loan Ratio**: The proportion of credit card debt relative to the loan amount.
-- **Auto Balance Ratio**: The ratio of auto loan balances to the total loan amount.
-- **Number of Accounts**: The total accounts held by a customer.
-- **Accounts Past Due**: This includes several variables indicating the number of accounts 30, 60, and 90 days past due.
-- **Number of Inquiries**: The frequency of credit inquiries within the last 6 and 12 months.
-- **Number of Mortgages**: The count of mortgage accounts.

-The initial step involved analyzing the outcome data to identify patterns of loan repayment.
-Subsequently, I sought out credit card model data for reference and generated random numbers to simulate a realistic scenario.

-#### Objective

-The aim is to craft a model that enables the bank to reliably predict the likelihood of loan repayment by prospective borrowers, thereby mitigating financial risk and enhancing decision-making processes.
+A bank asked me to develop a model to help determine the trustworthiness of loan applicants.
+The data provided was extensive and disorganized, necessitating significant cleanup and the creation of multiple variables.
+The primary variables I used included the outcome, Age of Account, Credit Card Balance to Loan, Auto Balance Ratio, Number of Accounts, Number of Accounts Ever 30 Days Past Due, Number of Accounts Ever 60 Days Past Due, Number of Accounts Ever 90 Days Past Due, Number of Inquiries Last 6 Months, and Number of Inquiries Last 12 Months.
+The first step was to analyze the outcome, which represented the number of people who did and did not repay their loans.
+To model these scenarios, I utilized examples from credit card data models and wrote a code to generate random numbers.

-## 2. Data
+## 2. Data Analysis
 ### 2.1 Outcome

-The initial dataset received from the bank consisted of 7,500 records concerning loan outcomes.
-For illustrative purposes, we will discuss only 40 of these outcomes.
-Due to the extensive and complex nature of the data, I employed a frequency table for simplification.
-Frequency tables significantly enhance data readability by condensing information.
-This approach transformed what would have been an overwhelming 7,500-line table into a succinct summary, demonstrating the utility of frequency tables in data analysis.
+The initial data set received from the bank included outcomes for 7,500 accounts, but it was presented in a very cluttered format.
+I employed a frequency table to simplify this data, reducing thousands of lines into a more manageable two-line representation.

-### 2.1.1 Outcome and Age of Accounts
+#### 2.1.1 Outcome and Age of Accounts

-To further analyze the data, I combined the variables of outcome and the age of accounts, applying frequency coding to aggregate instances with identical values.
-This method allowed for a concise representation of the data, making it easier to observe patterns.
-For example, one entry in the dataset showed an account age of 3 months with an outcome of zero, indicating the account did not fulfill the loan repayment.
+This summary table combines the variables of outcome and age of accounts.
+Applying a frequency code helped to identify patterns, such as the correlation between younger accounts (3 months old) and non-payment.
+For example, there was one account that had an outcome of zero (non-payment) and was only three months old.

 #### Table 1: Outcome